 Using the Robots.txt Tool in All in One SEO

-Are you looking to create a robots.txt file for your site?
+Are you looking to customize the robots.txt on your site?
 This article will help.

 The robots.txt module in All in One SEO lets you manage the robots.txt that WordPress creates.